CFKNow/cfknow.github.io/get/computer-science-software-engineering-books.md

   nav: computer-science
 ---

+Number of "orphaned rows": 11.
+Can you write a review to help other learners?
+Number of rows with non-empty reviews: 0

 <div class="table_cols_toggles">
 Toggle column: <a class="toggle-vis btn btn--danger" data-column="3">Authors</a> <a class="toggle-vis btn btn--danger" data-column="5">Audience</a> <a class="toggle-vis btn btn--danger" data-column="8">Last checked</a> <a class="toggle-vis btn btn--danger" data-column="9">License</a>
 </div>